-Any data or information captured or stored by any component of the AET System shall be capable of being transferred electronically on a daily basis to TED and MIP.
-KYTC shall provide the required ICD for TED.
-INDOT will provide the required ICD for MIP.
+Any data or information captured or stored by any component of the AET System shall be capable of being transferred electronically on a daily basis to TED.

 3.2.3 Open Source and Open Architecture

 It is preferred that, wherever possible, all subsystems and their component parts be based and operated on open source and Open Architecture for the Joint Board to use without restriction including allowing use by other Contractors.
 The Joint Board will own the right to use the protocol during and after the Contract term.
 The Joint Board is not seeking exclusive rights to use the protocol.